Head to head

 Knolo wins

-Describe what you want in plain language.
-The workspace configures assistants, agents, minds, and integrations for you.
+Describe the outcome in plain language.
+The workspace configures assistants, agents, Minds, schedules, and integrations for you.

-Drag nodes onto a visual canvas, connect them, configure each node's parameters.
-An AI Workflow Builder can scaffold flows from a prompt.
+Drag nodes onto a canvas, connect them, configure each node's parameters and expressions.
+An AI Workflow Builder can scaffold flows from a prompt but you still tune the graph.

 Genuine no-code experience